cpmarvin/boscheasycontrol/README.md

 API details: https://developer.bosch.com/web/bosch-thermotechnology-device-api/overview

 You will need an developer account to register your device.
 For now the access_token is only available while you are log into their website.
 Hopefuly in the future this will change.

+HOW TO GET the access_token( Bearer) :

+- log on to API website
+- click Register your device and input your serial , access code and password for easycontrol
+- click Tryout API and expand GET /gateways
+- Bearer key is in Authorization field